mchadds/Shredata/README.md

-# NodeJS-Express-Mongoose-TypeScript-RestfulAPI
+# Shredata
 ## Description
-The purpose of the project is to configure Node.JS, Express, Mongoose, and TypeScript to perform RESTful API calls and write documents to a MongoDB collection in the cloud (MongoDB atlas with AWS provider)
+The purpose of the project is to put a BI spin on snow reports for ski resorts, allowing hills conditions to be compared in one place

-## Conclusion
-Program was used to create a database schema for ski resorts via Mongoose and instances were posted to a MongoDB cloud instance using Express for Restful API calls

 ## Tools
 - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) Cloud instance of ski resort database